 - For a magical and elegant wedding with rustic quality, work around a dusty blue and white color palette.

-- Light pink, white, and ice blue combo is great for rustic, vintage, and modern elegant themes.
+- The light pink, white, and ice blue combo is great for rustic, vintage, and modern elegant themes.

 - Green and coral is a refreshing and vibrant combo for country chic and outdoor wedding styles.